Seme4eg/vim/01_advanced.md

 **tuning search**:
 - 'is' (incsearch) - show partial matches for a search phrase
 - 'nowrapscan' - stops search at the end/start of file. (on by default)

-**substitute command:**
-- `:s/old/new/g` - substitute 'new' for 'old' on current **line**
-- `:%s/old/new/g` - to change every occurrence in the **whole file**
-- `:%s/old/new/gc` - find every occurrence in the whole file, with a prompt whether to substitute or not.

-change every occurrence of a character string between two lines:

-`:#,#s/old/new/g` - #,# are the line numbers of the range of lines where the substitution is to be done.

-**operating on search matches using 'gn'**:

-`gn` - Search forward for the last used search pattern, like with n, and start Visual mode to select the match.
-If the cursor is on the match, visually selects it.
-If an operator is pending, operates on the match. (_`cgn` - del next occurance of the match and enter insert mode_)

-> `gUgn` - upcase next search match

 ### using marks (3.10) + change/jump-list